NativeScript/nativescript-fresco/README.md

 ```

 ## Examples
 You can refer the [sample](https://github.com/NativeScript/nativescript-fresco/tree/master/frescoSample) folder of the repo for runnable {N} project that demonstrates the nativescript-fresco plugin with all of its features in action.
-Make sure you compile the TypeScript files to JavaScript using the ts.config.json configuration, otherwise running `tns run android` will lead to an error massage.
+Make sure you transpile the TypeScript to JavaScript using the ts.config.json configuration, otherwise running `tns run android` will lead to an error massage.
 In Visual Studio Code editor you can do this via [tasks](https://code.visualstudio.com/docs/editor/tasks).

 ## Attributes